 A Brief History of Time – By Stephen Hawking

 In an attempt to explain the range of subjects in Cosmology, the British Physicist Stephen Hawking wrote the book “A Brief History of Time.”
 There have been four revised editions of the book till now where he tries to explain the chances of time travel, wormholes, and also the possibility of a universe without a quantum singularity at the beginning of time.
 It has been a best-seller over time and sold more than a million copies in the last 20 years and it has been translated to more than 35 languages Worldwide.

 In Cold Blood – By Truman Capote

-Based on true events, “In Cold Blood” is a novel written by American Author Truman Capote.
+Based on true events, “In Cold Blood” is a novel written by American author Truman Capote.
 It deals with the murders of four members of a family living in Holcomb, Kansas.
-In 1959, all the family members of Herbert Clutter was murdered in their own house and when Capote learned about it, he flew to Kansas along with his friend and fellow author Harper Lee.
-There they investigated the case, talked to neighbors and other people and gathered details.
+In 1959, all the family members of Herbert Clutter were murdered in their own house and when Capote learned about it, he flew to Kansas along with his friend and fellow author Harper Lee.
+There they investigated the case, talked to neighbors and other people, and gathered details.
 After six years of hard work on the book, Capote published the book in 1966 and it was a massive success.
 If you are a fan of crime and true events, you mustn’t miss it at any cost.

 Black Boy – By Richard Wright

 “Black Boy” by Richard Wright was first published in 1945 which is basically an autobiography based on Wright’s childhood and young adulthood.
 The book deals with his encounters with extreme racism and brutal violence, which stays with him for the entire life.
 The book starts with a mysterious, rebellious boy burning down his grandmother’s house and ends with he trying to start a revolution through his writing.

 The Diary of a Young Girl – By Anne Frank